-The effect if majority of Hong Kong people choose sustainable seafood could be significant—per capita speaking, Hong Kong people rank the second in consuming seafood in Asia, and the eighth largest in the world.
-Every one of us consumes 65.5 kg of seafood on average per year, which is more than three times higher than global average.
-Most of our seafood is sourced from local water and imported from the Asia-Pacific region and around the world.
-Therefore, the choices we made as consumers are instrumental in supporting sustainable fisheries, restoring the depleted local fish stock as well as regionally and globally.
+If the majority of Hong Kong people chose sustainable seafood, the effect would be significant.
+Per-capita speaking, Hong Kong ranks second in terms of seafood consumption in Asia, and is the world’s eighth-largest seafood consumer.
+Each of us consumes 65.5 kg of seafood on average per year, which is more than three times higher than the global average.
+Our seafood is sourced from local waters and imported from the Asia-Pacific region and around the world.
+Therefore, the choices we make as consumers are instrumental in supporting sustainable fisheries, restoring depleted local fish stock as well as regionally and globally.

 Seafood Choice initiative

-While we lobby governments globally to invest in ocean protection and deliver science-based fishery policies, to help customers and industry practitioners to opt for sustainable seafood, our teams around the world also have tailor-made seafood guides for their locals .
-Hong Kong is one of them.
+As we lobby governments globally to invest in ocean protection and deliver science-based fishery policies, our teams around the world are also helping customers and industry practitioners opt for sustainable seafood, by developing tailor-made seafood guides for local consumption, including for Hong Kong consumers.

-- tailor make seafood guide for Hong Kong’s market, which provide credible information on the environmental sustainability of different seafood commonly available in Hong Kong;
+- Develop a customised seafood guide for the Hong Kong market, to provide credible information on the environmental sustainability of seafood commonly available in Hong Kong

 The Guide for Hong Kong covers more than 70 popular seafood species that can be found in local wet markets, supermarkets, frozen food shops and restaurants.
-And we divided them into “Green – Recommended”, “Yellow – Think Twice” and “Red – Avoid” categories for consumers to make informed decisions.
-All seafood species, wild caught or farmed, included in the Guide were rigorously assessed by marine scientists following stringent criteria compiled collaboratively by WWF and other NGOs.
+We divided them into “Green – Recommended”, “Yellow – Think Twice” and “Red – Avoid” categories for consumers to make informed decisions.
+All seafood species, wild caught or farmed, included in the guide were rigorously assessed by marine scientists following stringent criteria compiled collaboratively by WWF and other NGOs.

 Download Seafood Guide App

-How do we drive change in business sector?
+How do we drive change in the business sector?

-A great way to attract the growing number of potential customers that are interested in sustainable seafood: we assist caterers to source sustainable seafood, develop and provide a separate menu or additional menu containing only seafood from “Green – Recommended” and “Yellow – Think Twice” categories.
+To attract a growing number of potential customers who are interested in sustainable seafood, we assist caterers in sourcing sustainable seafood, developing and providing a separate menu or additional menu containing only seafood from “Green – Recommended” and “Yellow – Think Twice” categories.

 Please contact us via email for more information.

-Click out which restaurants are providing Ocean Friendly Menu
+Click here to find out which restaurants are providing an Ocean Friendly Menu